 Please suggest a correction on a specific memorial using the Edit tabs.
 I welcome edits even if it's just a GPS, plot number, marker transcription or middle/maiden name etc. I like complete memorials.

 Please don't make memorials on Find-a-Grave if you don't know the cemetery location.
-This message now pops up on the new Find-a-Grave website if you attempt to do this.
-The message is meant to stop you.
-Please STOP!:
+This message now pops up on the new Find-a-Grave website if you attempt to do this:

 "Find A Grave's purpose is to catalog and make available final disposition information.
 If burial information is unknown for an individual, Find A Grave is probably not the right place for their information.
 In rare cases, creating a Find A Grave memorial for someone with no burial information may be warranted, but these should be uncommon.
 If it is too soon after someone's passing for burial information to be known, please wait to create the memorial."

 If you have any memorials listed with "Burial details unknown" or something similar please delete them all.
 Thank you.
 There are contributors out there searching cemeteries for stones and they should be the ones making the memorials not having to contact you to fix your error and add the cemetery.

 I send a lot of edits.
 I just checked my numbers and I've had over 11,000 edits approved.

 12/6/2017.
 I went and updated some of my very first pictures on find-a-grave at New Boston Cemetery in Winchendon, Massachusetts.
 I snapped all the stones with some sun.
 Some of the old ones were depressingly bad.
 Sorry about that.

 Always feel free to post a "better" photo or a different angle.